An objective of this website is to facilitate the exchange of information about ‘Communicating, Visually’ using Response to Vision.

 A. Not necessarily.
 Some people remember and respond more often through language, others prefer imagery, while a few find the symbols of numeracy or actions of movement or sound helpful for communication and learning.
 These are Preferred Learning Modes, significant when teaching.

 Q. Do the three ebooks of Response to Vision promote independent learning, provide different levels of learning and foster creativity?

 Q. Why produce a shortened version of RTV, under the title, STORY & STORYTELLING?

 A. The outcome of the Response to Vision process is shown as an illustrated story in Part ‘C’ of RTV • COMMUNICATING, VISUALLY.

 STORY & STORYTELLING duplicates this Story, then gives a detailed explanation of how both the text and illustrations were developed using the RTV process of Seeing/ Shaping/Making – of particular interest to both English and Art teachers.

-A. Email the author – see below
+A. Email the author – see GOT ANY QUESTIONS? (below):

 Q. From what experience does the author ‘write’?